-- 3.10 Since the introduction of Council Tax Reduction Scheme for 2019-2020 a number of welfare reform changes have been applied to Housing Benefit.
+- 3.9 Since the introduction of Council Tax Reduction Scheme for 2019-2020 a number of welfare reform changes have been applied to Housing Benefit.
 This means that the Housing Benefit administration is increasingly different from our local CTR scheme.
 This has the potential to cause confusion for both residents and officers as the award criteria become increasingly different and this will only increase as Housing Benefit is replaced by Universal Credit for working age customers.
-Members may feel that our current Council Tax Reduction scheme is now less 'fit for purpose'. - 3.11 Universal Credit (UC) Full Service was rolled out in the Cherwell district from November 2017.
+Members may feel that our current Council Tax Reduction scheme is now less 'fit for purpose'. - 3.10 Universal Credit (UC) Full Service was rolled out in the Cherwell district from November 2017.
 There are currently 3,549 claimants in Cherwell on UC and this expected to increase by at least 80 people per week moving forward.
 As people move to UC the Housing Benefit caseload is expected to reduce.
+In

-In Cherwell the Housing Benefit caseload has reduced from 8282 in November 2017 to 7388 in May 2019.
-Any future CTR scheme will need to cater for a mixed set of customer circumstances: those on HB and those on UC. - 3.12 UC is based on real time information.
+Cherwell the Housing Benefit caseload has reduced from 8282 in November 2017 to 7388 in May 2019.
+Any future CTR scheme will need to cater for a mixed set of customer circumstances: those on HB and those on UC.

+- 3.11 UC is based on real time information.
 This means that any change in income generates a change in circumstance for Council Tax Reduction claims through data files received from DWP.
 Around 16,500 change files were received for Cherwell in 2018-2019 (over 300 a week) which under the current CTR scheme all resulted in reassessment of CTR entitlement.
-This is increasing the workload for the Benefits team but, more importantly, residents are receiving multiple Council Tax demands which is not only very confusing but also does not allow people to budget effectively adding additional stress and worry to those already managing on a low income.
-Members may wish to consider a simplification of the current CTR scheme. - 3.13 Any review of the CTR scheme will need to follow the following principles: - Fair to all residents (so not just those currently entitled to CTR)
+This is increasing the workload for the Benefits team but, more importantly, residents are receiving multiple Council Tax demands which is not only very confusing but also does not allow people to budget effectively adding additional stress and worry to those already managing on a low income. - 3.12 At their meeting on 4th June 2019 members of Budget Planning Committee requested that some financial modelling be carried out on the option of a new banded scheme which would allow for a move towards a less complex scheme that is more adaptable to Universal Credit and that would mitigate against expected increases in administration costs under UC at the same time as continuing to offer support to our most vulnerable residents.